silevitch/GuardBear/README.md

 * Information Leakage (Section 6.3)
 * Cookie Leaks (Section 6.4)

-In the Discussion (Section 7), the authors introduce the idea of using a reverse proxy instead of cname cloaking.
-GuardBear is a reverse proxy to help with browser restrictions while addressing the security & privacy concerns.
+To avoid these security & privacy risks, the authors introduce the idea of using a reverse proxy instead of cname cloaking (Section 7).
+GuardBear is an open source project that implements that idea.

 # How GuardBear Works

-GuardBear is a reverse proxy which will take traffic destined for a 3rd party and do the following:
+As a reverse proxy, GuardBear will take traffic destined for a 3rd party and do the following:

 * Only send cookies meant for that 3rd party
 * Mask identifying information (gdpr, ccpa, etc) - Currently, client ip address and referring url